allenai/SPECTER2/README.md

 ### \*\*\*\*Update 28 Feb 2023***

 The huggingface model names have been updated for consistency with this repo.
-Please refer to the updated names [here](https://huggingface.co/models?search=allenai/specter-2).
+Please refer to the updated names [here](https://github.com/allenai/SPECTER2_0/edit/main/README.md#huggingface).

 ## Overview
-SPECTER 2.0 is a document embedding model for scientific tasks and documents.
-It builds on the original [SPECTER](https://github.com/allenai/specter) and [SciRepEval](https://github.com/allenai/scirepeval) works, and can be used to generate effective embeddings for multiple task formats i.e Classification, Regression, Retrieval and Search.
+SPECTER 2.0 is a collection of document embedding models for scientific tasks.
+It builds on the original [SPECTER](https://github.com/allenai/specter) and [SciRepEval](https://github.com/allenai/scirepeval) works, and can be used to generate specific embeddings for multiple task formats i.e Classification, Regression, Retrieval and Search based on the chosen type of associated adapter (examples below).

+**Note:** To get the best performance for a particular task format, please load the appropriate adapter along with the base transformer model as given [below](https://github.com/allenai/SPECTER2_0/edit/main/README.md#huggingface).

 ## Setup
 If using the existing model weights for inference: